datagrok-ai/public/help/develop/how-to/build-an-app.md

 * Managing application lifecycle

 The following chapter guides through these key development topics.
-Take it as a birds-eye overview of the applcation development area, grasp the major building blocks, and proceed to the articles and samples referenced in the guide for the further details.
+Take it as a birds-eye overview of the application development area, grasp the major building blocks, and proceed to the articles and samples referenced in the guide for the further details.

 ## Code Samples

-We provide a diversed set of code snippets of the API use, and sample packages with viewers, applications, and so forth.
+We provide a diverse set of code snippets of the API use, and sample packages with viewers, applications, and so forth.

 * For short samples of using API, go to https://public.datagrok.ai/js and observe a "Samples" block, or alternatively — access it via the "Help" button at the bottom of the activity bar on the left of the Datagrok's main window,